nicolasventer/Easy-React-Router/README.md

 - <details>
   <summary>More...</summary>

-  - if many exports, add `// @routeExport` comment to specify the export to use for the route.
+  - if many exports, add the `// @routeExport` comment to specify the export to use for the route.
   - use `--json` to additionally generate a JSON file with the result of the parsing
   - use `--force` to force the regeneration of the router instance